rubencg195/aws-langchain-web-and-database-search/README.md

-# AWS LangChain Web and Database Search - Complete Documentation
+# AWS LangChain Web and Database Search

-A production-ready serverless application that combines web search and database retrieval with AI-powered summarization using AWS Bedrock.
+A production-ready **LangChain-powered serverless application** that combines web search and database retrieval with AI-powered summarization using **AWS Bedrock Claude Haiku 4.5**.
 The application is deployed on AWS ECS Fargate using OpenTofu/Terraform.

 ---